grape0117/swiss_axapharm_autodrive/Readme.md

       c.
 Execute the following command in terminal.<br>
           <code>python auto_drive.py</code><br>
           This command takes some time to complete.
 In the same directory, some folders are resulted.
 The database_json folder is the output which we should use.<br>
       d.
-You can upload that folder to your admin panel.<br>
+You can upload new database_json folder to WP file manager plugin in your admin panel instead of the old database_json folder.<br>

       <b>Addition</b>: How to use .exe file<br>
    	 In windows_version folder, you can find out the folder named <code>dist</code><br>